aelkz/ocp-arekkusu.io/README.md

 Then
 `$ sudo systemctl restart NetWorkManager`<br>
-If everything was setup correctly, you'll get connected with a static-ip address
+If everything was setup correctly, you'll get connected with a static-ip address.

 ### 1.5 Configure host IPv4 forwarding

-Libvirt creates a bridged connection to the host machine, but in order for the network bridge to work IP forwarding needs to be enabled.
+`libvirt` creates a bridged connection to the host machine, but in order for the network bridge to work IP forwarding needs to be enabled.
-To enable guest request forwarding you need to enable the `net.ipv4.ip_forward=1`.
-Execute the following:
+To enable guest request forwarding you need to enable the `net.ipv4.ip_forward=1`.<br>Execute the following:

 ```
 echo "net.ipv4.ip_forward = 1" | sudo tee /etc/sysctl.d/99-ipforward.conf